AndyFul/ConfigureDefender/README.md

 # ConfigureDefender stable version 3.0.1.1 - May 2022

-Most important changes: Support for Windows 11 https://github.com/AndyFul/ConfigureDefender/blob/master/What_is_new%20(ver.%203.0.1.1).txt
+Most important changes: Support for Windows Server 2019+ https://github.com/AndyFul/ConfigureDefender/blob/master/What_is_new%20(ver.%203.0.1.1).txt

 ## Overview